HandDiffuse: Generative Controllers for Two-Hand Interactions via Diffusion Models: Method

-On the other hand, the global rep is defined as a tuple of ($J_{global}$, $\dot{J}_{global}$, $\theta$) for both hands, where $J_{global}$ represents the positions of hand joints in the world coordinate system and two hands are normalized by employing the same approach as local rep.
+The global rep is defined as a tuple of ($J_{global}$, $\dot{J}_{global}$, $\theta$) for both hands, where $J_{global}$ represents the positions of hand joints in the world coordinate system and two hands are normalized by employing the same approach as local rep.

-During the experimental process, we observed that the local rep performed better in the task of trajectory control, where the global rotation and translation of the hand are given.
-The global rep achieved better results in the unconditional generation and motion in-betweening tasks.
-In Section \ref{ablation}, a detailed comparison between the two representations is provided.
+During the experimental process, we observed that the local rep performed better in the task where the global rotation and translation of the hand are given.
+The global rep achieved better results in the unconditional generation, the control of key frames(motion in-betweening).